Estrax/Lambda-School-Day-045-Sprint-Challenge-Redux-Smurfs/Answers.md

 4. What is middleware?

-Middleware is a set of functions providing the ability to extend and execute actions - for example, we can add an additional step between actions and reducers.
+Middleware is a set of functions acting as a bridge between points.
+It provides the ability to extend and execute actions - for example, we can add an additional step between actions and reducers to check whether the user is logged in.

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?